-There are external forms of automation but there’s also internalised automation happening inside us.
-The author tells of his smartphone addiction and how he realised that he had become his phone’s slave as he used to compulsively check his notifications hundreds of times every day.
+There are external forms of automation but there’s also internalized automation happening inside us.
+The author tells of his smartphone addiction and how he realized that he had become his phone’s slave as he used to compulsively check his notifications hundreds of times every day.
 He began to notice that the recommendations generated by the algorithms in his apps were turning him into someone shallow and predictable.
 “I started calling this feeling ‘machine drift’”.
 The discipline of “choice architecture” relies on the idea that humans can be programmed to make some decisions, notably purchasing decisions.
 To resist machine drift, it’s best to avoid the “tyranny of convenience” and to seek more autonomy.

 Demote your devices

-To cure his phone addiction Roose realised he needed to have regular moments in his life that would be entirely without screens, which significantly improved his social life as he stopped “phubbing” people.
-Phubbing is a portemanteau of phone and snub referring to the behaviour that consists in snubbing the people you’re with by looking at your phone instead.
+To cure his phone addiction Roose realized he needed to have regular moments in his life that would be entirely without screens, which significantly improved his social life as he stopped “phubbing” people.
+Phubbing is a portmanteau of phone and snub referring to the behavior that consists in snubbing the people you’re with by looking at your phone instead.
 “Studies have shown that phubbing—or merely having our phones near us while we’re interacting with other people—makes it harder for us to have enjoyable experiences with other people.”
 Demoting your devices doesn’t mean getting rid of them entirely but it means not letting them control you.
 “Your life is what you pay attention to,” Roose’s coach told him as he was trying to free himself from his addiction.

 In the age of AI and automation, hustling (working really hard as a primary source of identity) is generally counterproductive: you can never outwork an algorithm.
 You should refuse to compete with machines and instead “focus on leaving [your] own, distinctively human mark on the things [you]’re creating”.
 Artists and artisans have a better chance of success in the future of work.
-“Internalising the handprints principle—which says that the more obvious the human effort behind something, the higher its perceived value—is a crucial part of preparing for the future.”
+“Internalizing the handprints principle—which says that the more obvious the human effort behind something, the higher its perceived value—is a crucial part of preparing for the future.”
 In concrete terms, it means you should be as human as possible in your work and strive to express your uniqueness at work.
 Make your work personal and authentic.

 Don’t be an endpoint